IdentityPython/pyFF/docs/usage/running.rst

 There are a few pre-defined states, in this case we're dealing with two: the execution mode `update` or `request` (we'll get to that one later) or the `accept` state used to implement content negotiation in the pyFF wsgi app.
-In fact there are two ways to express a condition for `when`: with one parameter in which case the condition evaluates to `True` if the parameter is present as a key in the state object, or with two parameters in which case the condition evaluates to `True` if the parameter is present and has the prescribed value.
+In fact there are two ways to express a condition for `when`: with one parameter in which case the condition evaluates to `True` iff the parameter is present as a key in the state object, or with two parameters in which case the condition evaluates to `True` iff the parameter is present and has the prescribed value.

 Looking at our example the first when clause evaluates to `True` when `update` is present in state.
 This happens when pyFF is in an update loop.
 The other when clause gets triggered when `request` is present in state which happens when